Dealing with Page Items

 • Original post: http://forums.adobe.com/message/3180866#3180866

-Processing XMP data through the XMPScript API
+Processing XMP Data through the XMPScript API

 Just a sample code: